ChartsCSS/ChartsCSS.org/src/components/reverse-order.md

 ## Reverse Datasets Order

-When using a multiple datasets, you can use the `.reverse-datasets` class to reverse the order of your datasets.
+When using multiple datasets, use the `.reverse-datasets` class to reverse the order of the datasets.

 ```html
 <table class="charts-css column reverse-datasets">